Commemoration Committee for the Battle of Fort San Carlos

 New!
 New!

-Mr. Robert Mueller will be the speaker with his talk taking place at the Orris Theater near the Church after the Commemoration service.
-All are welcome at the service, one does not need to be a member of any particular organization to attend.
+All are welcome at the service.
+One does not need to be a member of any particular organization to attend.

 Click here for a brochure on the Battle and the Committee.